 Making Thanksgiving Table Favors

 If your holiday dinner will include table favors, you may save some money and have fun, making your own.
-This is a guide about making Thanksgiving table favors.
+This is a page about making Thanksgiving table favors.

 This is something special for the Thanksgiving table.
 Make one for each place setting.
 The kids can help with this project.